 Reclaimed products and their packaging materials

-We do not consider this metric to be significant to our company, given our focus is on growing and managing forests and producing products made from this renewable resource.
+We do not consider this metric to be significant to our company, given our focus is on growing and managing forests and producing wood products made from this renewable resource.
 Our products are used primarily in home construction and are packaged primarily for protection during transport to distribution centers and building sites.

 We recognize that water risks are a global challenge.
 Through internal analyses and tracking, we manage water risk at the site level.
 In 2018, we used the World Resources Institute Aqueduct Model to assess water risk associated with our manufacturing facilities.
 The results of our analysis revealed that none of our sites showed a high-water risk, congruent with our internal analysis and tracking of our sites.
 We will perform a review of this analysis when new locations are brought into our portfolio or every five years, whichever is sooner.
 Our commitment is to complete a reassessment of water risks related to our manufacturing sites by year-end 2023 using the latest iteration of Aqueduct.